 GD Topic - Bharatiya Nyaya Sanhita (BNS): Reforming Criminal Law for Better or Worse?

-Candidates preparing for the MBA entrance exams must also prepare for the Group Discussion Round.
-The GD/PI round plays a crucial role in the MBA admission process.
-Check out the article below on a Group Discussion on the New Criminal Laws, including Bharatiya Nyaya Sanhita (BNS), Bharatiya Nagarik Suraksha Sanhita, and Bharatiya Sakshya Adhiniyam.
+Check this article on a Group Discussion on New Criminal Laws including Bharatiya Nyaya Sanhita or BNS, Bharatiya Nagarik Suraksha Sanhita and Bharatiya Sakshya Adhiniyam.

 Check Out: Top B-Schools in India

-- Reasons for the Introduction of New Criminal Laws
+- Reasons for Introduction of New Criminal Laws

-- Top Group Discussion (GD) Topics for MBA GD/PI
+- Top Group Discussion Topics for MBA GD/PI

 Law is the foundation of society.
-They are the set of rules and regulations enforced by social and governmental institutions to regulate public behavior.
-There is no pre-defined universal definition of law.
-Everyone has their own meaning and interpretation of the law.
-According to John Austin, a prominent English theorist, โLaw is a command by the sovereign backed by the threat or sanction.โ
+They are set of rules and regulations enforced by social and governmental institutions to regulate public behavior.
+There is no predefined universal definition of law.
+Everyone has their own meaning and interpretation of law.
+According to John Austin, a famous English theorist, Law is a command by sovereign backed by threat or sanction.

-- Civil law or Common Law: It governs personal matters such as property, housing, marriage, and contracts.
+- Civil law or Common Law governs personal matters such as property, housing, marriage and contracts.

-- Criminal Law or Penal Law: It addresses crimes such as theft, murder, and cybercrimes.
+- Criminal Law or Penal Law addresses crimes such as theft, murder and cybercrimes.
 The penal law determines appropriate punishments.

-The criminal justice system of India underwent a significant change last year.
+The criminal justice system of India saw a significant change in 2024.
 On July 1, 2024, three new laws were enacted.
-These are:

 - Bharatiya Nagarik Suraksha Sanhita